-Students have the right to appeal an academic sanction resulting from the AIPC decision, except for Warnings and Automatic Dismissal as they are not reviewed by the committee.
+Students have the right to appeal a dismissal.
 The appeal must be submitted by the sanctioned student.
-Students are limited to one appeal per sanction, and must base onat least one of the following conditions:
+Students are limited to one appeal per sanction, and must be based on at least one of the following conditions:

 - 1. Procedural error that materially prejudiced the sanctioned student - 2.
 Misapplication or misinterpretation of the Academic Progression Guidelines - 3.
 Findings of facts not supported by a preponderance of evidence - 4.
-Discovery of substantial new facts that were unavailable at the time of the AIPC review meeting - 5.
-Sanction imposed by AIPC is disproportionate to the student's academic performance
+In cases where student was eligible for a waiver and denied: Discovery of substantial new facts that were unavailable at the time of the AIPC review meeting

-Requests for appeal (including the specific grounds for the request) need to be submitted in writing to the PharmD Student Success Specialist within 5 business days of the date notification was issued about the final sanction.
+Requests for appeal (including the specific grounds for the request) must be submitted in writing to the PharmD Student Success Specialist within 5 business days of the date notification of the final sanction was issued.
 The Director for Student Success and Associate Dean for Student Success will review the appeal and determine if it requires further action.
-If it warrants reconsideration, the AIPC will reconvene with up to two non-voting members (e.g. faculty or preceptors) as appropriate.